-June 13th marks the 20th anniversary of the murder that sparked one of the biggest and controversial trials dubbed “The Trial of the Century” by the media: The OJ Simpson trial.
-On Thursday, June 12 at 9/8C, Investigation Discovery brings you the ID Film, OJ: Trial of the Century that follows the real-life soap opera that was the Simpson case as it played out like an episodic work of dramatic fiction.
-For those of you who might need a refresher on the controversial outcome, watch the 1993 report on the verdict below.
+October 3rd marks the 20th anniversary of the murder that sparked one of the biggest and controversial trials dubbed “The Trial of the Century” by the media: The OJ Simpson trial.
+For those of you who might need a refresher on the controversial outcome, watch the 1995 report on the verdict below.

 There were many personalities involved in the trial that spanned 167 days, and the fact that it was one of the first to be televised made its participants national celebrities.
 But what happened to those involved?
 Who got a book deal out of this?
 Where are they now?
 Well wait no longer…the answers you seek are in the list below.

 If you need a refresher before you start reading this, check out our timeline of the whole OJ Simpson case.

 “If she hadn’t opened the door with a knife in her hand…she’d still be alive.”